DefenderOfBasic/notebook/source/content/index.md

 - Have always been very good at translating between domains
 	- <span style='color:gray'>(a lot of my career has been acting as a dev rel or communicating across teams & orgs, like between engineers & sales people)</span>

 Currently trying to create the jobs that I want to exist, so that I can get paid doing them.
 Like: cultural engineering R&D[^1], debugging culture & deploying solutions at scale.
+So the actual thing I'm spending most of my time & effort on is in "science communication" for memetics, because the more awareness grows, the more expensive it will be to manipulate people, AND the easier it will be to do open experiments with informed consent[^3].

 And also: trying to understand how reality works & my place in it.